Musare/Musare/README.md

 		"C:\Program Files\MongoDB\Server\3.2\bin\mongod.exe" --dbpath "D:\Programming\HTML\MusareNode\.database"

 	Make sure to adjust your paths accordingly.

+3. Set up the MongoDB database

+	1. Start the database by executing the script `startMongo.cmd` you just made

+	2. Connect to Mongo from a command prompt

+		`mongo admin`

+	3. Create an admin user

+		`db.createUser({user: 'admin', pwd: 'PASSWORD_HERE', roles: [{role: 'userAdminAnyDatabase', db: 'admin'}]})`

+	4. Connect to the Musare database

+		`use musare`

+	5. Create the musare user

+		`db.createUser({user: 'musare', pwd: 'OTHER_PASSWORD_HERE', roles: [{role: 'readWrite', db: 'musare'}]})`

+	6. Exit

+		`exit`

+	7. Add the authentication

+		In `startMongo.cmd` add ` --auth` at the end of the first line

-3. In the folder where you installed Redis, edit the `redis.windows.conf` file.
+4. In the folder where you installed Redis, edit the `redis.windows.conf` file.
 In there, look for the property `notify-keyspace-events`.
 Make sure that property is uncommented and has the value `Ex`.
 It should look like `notify-keyspace-events Ex` when done.

-4. Create a file called `startRedis.cmd` in the main folder with the contents:
+5. Create a file called `startRedis.cmd` in the main folder with the contents:

 		"D:\Redis\redis-server.exe" "D:\Redis\redis.windows.conf"